 If you notice any incorrect or suspicious information, contact the reporting credit company immediately.
 Follow up with a letter describing the errors, and ask to be notified in writing when the problem is resolved or remediated.
 If the errors indicate illegal activity, use the information outlined in the What to Do If Your Identity Is Stolen section of this article as a guide to what to do.

 Identity fraud is a federal crime.
-After making your report ask the law enforcement agency for a copy of the police report and/or the report number, and information on how to reach the investigator assigned to your case.
-This will help you in disputing fraudulent credit card charges and entries.
+Ask the police for a copy of the report, the name of your investigator, and the report number.
+This will help you dispute fraudulent credit card charges and entries.

 If you are a victim of identity theft, it is critical that you keep detailed and accurate records of all remediation action.
 The FTC offers an "Identity Theft Affidavit" (available at www.ftc.gov/idtheft) to help you accurately record details of the crime.
 Many credit companies and financial institutions accept this form to handle your investigation.Also: